Get all the latest data for Cameroon

 How do I confirm there are no liens in Cameroon right now?

-The standard way to confirm there are no liens or encumbrances on a property in Cameroon is to request a land registry extract that shows all inscriptions, including any registered mortgages, privileges, or seizures against the property.
+The standard way to confirm there are no liens in Cameroon is to request a land-registry search against the land certificate and have the notary and buyer’s lawyer review the result.

 How do I check zoning and permitted use in Cameroon right now?